dbader13/academic-kickstart/content/home/bio.md

 Distinguished Alumni Award.
 In 2014, Bader received the Outstanding Senior Faculty Research Award from Georgia Tech.
-Bader has also served as Director of the Sony-Toshiba-IBM Center of Competence for the Cell Broadband Engine Processor and Director of an NVDIA GPU Center of Excellence.
+Bader has also served as Director of the Sony-Toshiba-IBM Center of Competence for the Cell Broadband Engine Processor and Director of an NVIDIA GPU Center of Excellence.
 [In 1998, Bader built the first Linux supercomputer that led to a high-performance computing (HPC) revolution.]({{<relref "/post/20210426-linuxsupercomputer">}}) He is a cofounder of the Graph500 List for benchmarking "Big Data" computing